-Stop Beating Yourself Up and Give Yourself Permission Instead
+How to Stop Beating Yourself Up and Give Yourself a Break

 Things not going to plan?
 Feeling stressed, too busy, or overwhelmed?
 Stop beating yourself up, and give yourself permission instead.